-Support managers usually find themselves in a pickle to maintain this agent productivity.
+Support managers and agent management software usually find themselves in a pickle to maintain this agent’s productivity.
 Improvement in agent productivity means the brands can maintain close to a hundred percent customer satisfaction rate.
 And we all know that satisfied customers are retained for life.
 This also helps businesses maintain their overall brand image.

 Do you want to increase your team’s productivity without jeopardizing the quality of support?
 You’ve come to the right place.
 In this article, we have rounded up some tips to help keep your support team on track.
 Let’s begin!